5m1Ly/restfx/readme.md

-# **_THE CURRENT DOCUMENTATION IS OUTDATED,<br>UPDATING SOON AFTER NEW RELEASE_**
+<h1 align="center">RestFX Library</h1>
+<p align="center"><small><strong>i'm currently writing the new documentation, not all methods are documented yet</strong></small></p><br>

+## Documentation Contents
+- **About**
+- **Installation**
+- **Methods**

+---
+## About
+This library is primarly created to make the process of building rest api calls in your server easier.
+Next to the methods which achieve this, methods for easly creating http requests, validating the version of a resource & build in tebex webhook support.

+## Installation & Setup

+## Methods

 ### RestFX.CheckRepoVersion([owner], [repo], [version])
-With this method you are able to check the version of a resource you created.<br>
+This method can be used to check if a copy of your resource is still up to date with the latest release of your github repository.

-_NOTE: Only works for resources in public github repositorys._
+_note, only works for resources in public github repositories._

+---
 #### Parameters
 | name    | value    | required | disc                                      |
 |---------|----------|----------|-------------------------------------------|